 There’s an impressive range of decanters available, many with fancy designs and shapes.
 Spoiled for choice, it’s also easy to get confused about which one serves the fundamental purpose best.

-For Federico Moccia, deputy head sommelier at 67 Pall Mall, the choice of decanter should not be about model, price or brand.
+For Federico Moccia, head sommelier at 67 Pall Mall, the choice of decanter should not be about model, price or brand.
 ‘For me it’s all about the shape.
 The best decanter is shallow and wide, maximising the liquid surface in contact with air.
 The main point of decanting is, after all, oxygenating the wine!’

 Classics such as the Riedel Ultra, Spiegelau Authentis or Andrew James are great choices, the latter two also being outstanding value options.
 If decanting a magnum the 67 team will ‘simply use two regular decanters.
 We used to have big magnum decanters but it’s incredibly hard and uncomfortable to pour from them.’
 And at home they will take a disproportionate amount of space in the kitchen cabinet.